 I’ve been very transparent in how this site makes money.
-Since I donate half of my profits, the best thing you can do is to help grow the site’s profit.
+Since I donate much of my profits, the best thing you can do is to help grow the site’s profit.

 You can support our mutual charitable mission in the following ways: